LandRegistry/register-publisher/README.md

-# mint
+# Register publisher
 Beta version of the register publisher

-Currently this service forwards messages from the land register queue to the feeder queue.
+This service will forward messages from the land register queue to the feeder queue.

+At the moment this repo contains the mint code, as a starting point to write the new service within its own virtual machine.

 ##dependencies:
 - tba